Raph-AI/signaturemean/README.md

 **Remarks**

-- Note that `signaturemean.mean_tsoptim.mean()` returns a list of paths and not a signature.
+- Note that `tso.barycenter_ts` is a list of paths and not a signature.
 - In the example above, data is shifted and scaled.
 This step is not necessary, only required.

 ## Requirements

 1. `python3 -m pip install -U requirements.txt`.
 2. Requires `pip>=10`.
-3. Verify that your `signatory` package version is compatible with your `torch` package version.
-For instance, use this installation:
+3. Requires `signatory`.
+[How to install signatory](https://signatory.readthedocs.io/en/latest/pages/usage/installation.html).
+NB: verify that your `signatory` package version is compatible with your `torch` package version.
+For instance, use this installation: torch 1.7.1 and signatory 1.2.6.1.7.1
-    - torch 1.7.1+cu101 (CUDA 10.1) `pip install torch==1.7.1+cu101 torchvision==0.8.2+cu101 torchaudio==0.7.2 -f https://download.pytorch.org/whl/torch_stable.html`
+    ```
-    - signatory 1.2.6.1.7.1 `pip install signatory==1.2.6.1.7.1 --no-cache-dir --force-reinstall`
+    pip install torch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2
-4. If using `signaturemean.mean_tsoptim`:
+    pip install signatory==1.2.6.1.7.1 --no-cache-dir --force-reinstall
-    - Install PyManOpt from git: `python3 -m pip install git+https://github.com/pymanopt/pymanopt.git@master` (does not work with `pip install pymanopt`).
+    ```

 <!-- ## Example -->